Creamy Mushroom Pasta Sauce

 - At this point, the mushrooms should be taking on some color and releasing some liquid.
 Add 1 teaspoon salt, shallots, garlic, thyme and chili and stir well.
 Cook until the shallots are softened, about 2 minutes.

-- Add the lemon juice, creme fraiche and parsley to the mushrooms.
-Simmer until the sauce thickens.
-Add 1/3 cup of the reserved water and stir, scraping the pan to release any browned bits.
+- Add the creme fraiche and parsley to the mushrooms.
+Gently simmer until the sauce thickens.
+Add â…“ cup of the reserved water and the lemon juice and stir, scraping the pan to release any browned bits.

 - Put the cooked pasta in the pan and use tongs to toss in the sauce.
 Add a bit more pasta water if the sauce seems dry.
 Remove from the heat, sprinkle with the Parmesan and serve.